 Many people expect dentists to be experts on jaw issues, yet their domain is treating the teeth and gums.

 Learning about TMJ disorders is not required in dental school.
+It’s an elective.

 General practice dentists can prevent further tooth damage with appliances like mouthguards and splints.
 They can repair existing tooth damage or replace teeth with implants.